nicolas2192/OCR/README.md

 6000/6000  - 27s 5ms/sample - loss: 0.1421 - accuracy: 0.9588

-Performance could be increased by training the same model with all 27.558 available images.
+Performance could be increased by training the same model with more original images.
 Since tensorboard functionality is already implemented, additional tweaks could be easily added to improve performance.

 ## :wrench: Configuration
-Install python and mandatory modules
+Install python and mandatory dependendencies listed in requirements files.

 If you are using the anaconda distribution.
-Run the following command to create a new environment named malaria_env
+Run the following command to create a new environment named 888888888

 ```
 conda env create -f requirements.yml